sultanarif-p/Basic-Components-of-a-Web-Layout/Basic HTML,CSS & JavaScript/Navbar/contribution.md

-You've to create Navbar in this folder using basic HTML,CSS & JavaScript.
+You've to create navbar in this folder using basic HTML,CSS & JavaScript.